home-assistant/home-assistant.io/source/_components/wirelesstag.markdown

 <div class='note'>

-  To enable local push notifications from the Tags Manager, you need to add the IP address of the Tags Manager into whitelist in `http` component; i.e., add it to `trusted_networks`.
-See the [HTTP](/components/http/) for details.
+To enable local push notifications from the Tags Manager, you need to add the IP address of the Tags Manager into `trusted_networks` under Authentication Providers.
+See the [Authentication Providers](https://www.home-assistant.io/docs/authentication/providers/#trusted-networks) for details.

+If you are using a version prior to v0.89 you can do the whitelisting under the [HTTP](/components/http) integration.

-  Additionally, you need add at least one [WirelessTag binary sensor](#binary-sensor) in config to start receiving local push notifications.
+Additionally, you need to add at least one [WirelessTag binary sensor](#binary-sensor) in the configuration to start receiving local push notifications.

 </div>

 <div class='note warning'>

 Tags Manager supports local push notifications for `http` schema only.
-So if your hass uses `https`, local push notifications are disabled and data is received via cloud polling.
+So if your Home Assistant uses `https`, local push notifications are disabled and data is received via cloud polling.

 </div>